Midnatt · A Nordnile Journey

 • All desert excursions, permits and park fees

-• Telescope and binocular sessions each clear night
+• Telescope session each night

 Not included